stevekinney/stevekinney.net/src/writing/typescript-generics.md

 ---
 title: Understanding Generics in TypeScript
-description: In TypeScript, a generic is a type tool that allows for the creation of reusable components that can work with a variety of types rather than a single one.
+description: "Let's learn a little bit about what generics are in TypeScript, why their useful, and how to use them."
 date: 2021-08-16T16:00:00.006Z
-modified: 2023-12-28T09:22:00-07:00
+modified: 2023-12-31T10:16:32-07:00
 published: true
 ---

 When you're first learning TypeScript, you typically start by adding fairly straight-forward type annotations to your functions and variables.
-For example, you might take a function that is allegedly supposed to add two numbers together and make sure that it _actually_ takes two numbers.
+All is good in the world and it feels easy.
+For example, you might take a function that is allegedly supposed to add two numbers together and make sure that it _actually_ takes two numbers as arguments.

 ```ts
 const add = (x: number, y: number) => {